 - I have not had good luck with the hairnets that come attached to a comb or barrette as being the only method of securing your hair.
 I understand the appeal, but they just don’t work without using bobby pins as described above.
-Same goes for just using rubber bands to hold a twisted “bun” in place instead of bobby pins.
+The same goes for just using rubber bands to hold a twisted “bun” in place instead of bobby pins.
 It just doesn’t stay in when it comes time to jump and turn.
 Use the bobby pins!

 - However, some dancers have good luck with large, flat barrettes.
 You need to look for the ones that are hinged and the clasp comes open by squeezing two release tabs together.
-If your hair is fine or your have too much hair for the size of the barrette, the clip may break your hair at the point of greatest tension—usually where the hair pulls back into the pony tail.
+If your hair is fine or you have too much hair for the size of the barrette, the clip may break your hair at the point of greatest tension—usually where the hair pulls back into the ponytail.
 Always test your updo to make sure it’s not going to move.
 If your updo shakes even a little with a barrette securing it, your hair probably will break free when you jump and turn.
 You can always do a combination of bobby pins and a pretty barrette for security.

-- If your hair is super long, a really cool way to do your bun is to divide your pony tail into two strands.
+- If your hair is super long, a really cool way to do your bun is to divide your ponytail into two strands.
 Twist them separately and coil them around the elastic band opposite each other.
 You definitely have to pin as you go, but the result is a beautiful, cinnamon roll bun.

-- Experiment with bobby pins versus hair pins.
-Bobby pins are shaped tight together while hair pins stay open with ridges on both sides of the pin.
-If you use hair pins, try twisting them just a little between when you put them through the bun and when you put them through the hair close to your head—it makes them stay better.
-Hair pins aren’t as stiff, so some dancers with sensitive scalps or fine hair prefer them over bobby pins.
+- Experiment with bobby pins versus hairpins.
+Bobby pins are shaped tight together while hairpins stay open with ridges on both sides of the pin.
+If you use hairpins, try twisting them just a little between when you put them through the bun and when you put them through the hair close to your head—it makes them stay better.
+Hairpins aren’t as stiff, so some dancers with sensitive scalps or fine hair prefer them over bobby pins.
 Whatever pin you use, just test it out with a few shakes to make sure it’s going to stay!

 If you’re really having trouble, there are YouTube videos all over the internet to show different techniques.
 While a parent may have to help a ballerina put up her hair when she first starts, this is definitely a job she will take over as she gets older.
 Have fun experimenting with your hair for ballet class, but always keep the four rules listed above in mind.
-Your teacher will you get your hair back together if a new creation falls during class, or you can come see Miss Annika or Miss Christina for some more advice.
+Your teacher will help you get your hair back together if a new creation falls during class, or you can come to see Miss Annika or Miss Christina for some more advice.